ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 Criticism: this narrows the scope of "(in)justice".
 For example, *lack of respect* problem, not distribution problem `bias?`

-Yet another problem: epistemic (in)justice, someone is wronged specifically in her capacity as a knower `reasonale knower?`
+Yet another problem: epistemic (in)justice, someone is wronged specifically in her capacity as a knower `reasonable knower?`

 ## What is epistemic wrong?